 When you watch flexibility workout videos on the internet, how do you react to them?
-Some women would say “oh I bet I can’t do that.
-I’d break a bone if I do!” or do you say “Is there anything lighter than that?
+Some women would say, “oh, I bet I can’t do that.
+I’d break a bone if I do!” or do you say, “Is there anything lighter than that?
 I’m not flexible enough to do it!”
 Flexibility has always been one of the concerns of many.
-Most of us are afraid and doubt ourselves if we can still do as what the exercise videos promise.
-But what’s the truth really?
+Most of us are afraid and doubt ourselves if we can still do what the exercise videos promise.
+But what’s the truth, really?
 Can we still be flexible after 50?
 And, is it important to be flexible?

 Age and Flexibility

 So, if you’re asking if it’s possible to become flexible in our age, the answer is a big YES!
 As we age, our bodies tend to degenerate.
 We lose our skin’s elasticity, muscle tone and bone density.
 Also, the water content in our tendons is lesser than we were younger.
 As a result, our tendons get stiffer.
 All these can contribute to the natural decrease of our flexibility.

 The most common areas affected with decreased flexibility are the shoulders and the hips.
 Some other parts of the body affected by the changes would include the spine, neck, knees, ankles and any part of the body that has joints.
 As a result, you will feel aches and pains.

-However, it doesn’t mean that it is impossible to become flexible during our fifties, because no matter what stage we are in life, there is always a room for improvement!
+However, it doesn’t mean that it is impossible to become flexible during our fifties, because no matter what stage we are in life, there is always room for improvement!
 Stretching for flexibility can be achieved at any age.
 We just need to work harder and more carefully.

 Importance of Flexibility

 It is important to be flexible, especially during our age, because we want to avoid injury.
-But, there are other good reasons why you should practice any type of flexibility workout too!
+But, there are other good reasons why you should practice flexibility workouts too!